Abraham Lincoln (November 8, 1930)

 In spite of the director's bias, or maybe because of it, this is a historical movie that will show the days before the events were 'hsitory' but were just memories of a few years ago.
 Besides seeing some of the best actors of the day, like Walter Huston, Una Merkel, Jason Robards Sr., and Francis Ford, you will see a depiction of Abraham Lincoln and the Civil War that was made while there were still living veterans of that war.
 Many of the people watching this movie in theaters around the country were alive during that war and had their own vivid memories from those days.

-When the Civil war began President Lincoln needed to organize railroad lines to move men and materials, and the President needed to set up the cutting edge new technology for communication – telegraph lines.
-For that job a young telegrapher from Pittsburgh, Pennsylvania was called on, a man known as Andy Carnegie.
+This isn't part of the movie, but when the Civil war began President Lincoln needed to organize railroad lines to move men and materials, and the President needed to set up the cutting edge new technology for communication – telegraph lines.
+For that job a young telegrapher from Pittsburgh, Pennsylvania was called on, a man called Andy Carnegie.

 In his memoirs about his days in Washington with President Lincon, Andrew Carnege wrote, “All the pictures of this extraordinary man are like him.
 He was so marked of feature that it was impossible for anyone to paint him and not produce a likeness.
 He was certainly one of the most homely men I ever saw when his features were in repose; but when excited or telling a story, intellect shone through his eyes and illuminated his face to a degree which I have seldom or never seen in any other. ”